 From the beginning of this poetic masterpiece the author recognizes his need.
 His life needs to be governed by the law of the LORD.
 His goal and heart’s desire is to lead a blameless life.
 God’s blessing comes to such a person.
 Blessed are those whose ways are blameless, who walk according to the law of the LORD.
 Blessed are those who keep his statutes and seek him with all their heart—they do no wrong but follow his ways.

 In a world of injustice and moral rot the words of Psalm 119 pierce like a steel-tipped bullet to the heart.
-The need for all humanity to follow his ways, rather than our own selfish ways has never been greater.
+But the first heart that needs to be changed—totally renewed—is my own.

 Response: LORD God, like the psalmist I want to fall in love with your word.
 Here is the purpose to my desire.
 I want to live a blameless life that brings honor to my Maker because you are good.
 Amen.